openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_host_aggregates.rst

          select a flavor and its extra specs to target the host aggregate.

 #.
-Assign hosts to the aggregate on the Host within :guilabel:`Aggregate` tab.
+Assign hosts to the aggregate using the :guilabel:`Manage Hosts within
+   Aggregate` tab in the same dialog box.

    To assign a host to the aggregate, click **+** for the host.
 The host moves from the :guilabel:`All available hosts` list to the